libremfg/rhize-docs/content/deploy/install/overview.md

 1. **[Set up the Kubernetes environment](/deploy/install/setup-kubernetes)**.

     1. Within a Kubernetes cluster, create a new namespace.
-    1. In this namespace, add the Rhize container images and Helm repos.
+    1. In this namespace, add the Rhize container images and Helm repositories.
     1. In the cluster, create passwords.
     1. Use Helm to install Keycloak.